c3lang/c3-web/src/content/docs/Language Fundamentals/functions.md

 ## Static initializer and finalizers

-It is sometimes useful to run code at startup and shutdown.
-Static initializers and finalizers are regular functions annotated with `@init` and `@finalizer` that are run at startup and shutdown respectively:
+It is sometimes useful to run code at startup and shutdown of a program.
+Static initializers and finalizers are regular functions annotated with `@init` and `@finalizer` that are run at startup and shutdown respectively.
+(Note: this should not be confused with constructors and destructors in object-oriented languages.)

 ```c3
 fn void run_at_startup() @init